Pirtobrutinib

-Pirtobrutinib, sold under the brand name Jaypirca, is an anticancer medication that is used to treat mantle cell lymphoma.
+Pirtobrutinib, sold under the brand name Jaypirca, is an anti-cancer medication that is used to treat mantle cell lymphoma.
 It inhibits B cell lymphocyte proliferation and survival by binding and inhibiting Bruton's tyrosine kinase (BTK).
 It is taken by mouth.

 The most common adverse reactions include fatigue, musculoskeletal pain, diarrhea, edema, dyspnea, pneumonia, and bruising.
 The most common adverse reactions when used to treat chronic lymphocytic leukemia or small lymphocytic leukemia include fatigue, bruising, cough, musculoskeletal pain, COVID-19, diarrhea, pneumonia, abdominal pain, dyspnea, hemorrhage, edema, nausea, pyrexia, and headache.

 Pirtobrutinib was approved for medical use in the United States in January 2023, and in the European Union in November 2023.

 Medical uses

 In the United States, pirtobrutinib is indicated to treat relapsed or refractory mantle cell lymphoma after at least two lines of systemic therapy, including a Bruton's tyrosine kinase (BTK) inhibitor.
-In December 2023, the US Food and Drug Administration (FDA) expanded the indication for pirtobrutinib to include the treatment of adults with chronic lymphocytic leukemia or small lymphocytic leukemia.
+In December 2023, the US Food and Drug Administration (FDA) expanded the indication for pirtobrutinib to include the treatment of adults with chronic lymphocytic leukemia or small lymphocytic leukemia who have received at least two prior lines of therapy, including a BTK inhibitor and a BCL-2 inhibitor.
+In December 2025, the FDA granted traditional approval for that indication.

 In the European Union, pirtobrutinib is indicated for the treatment of mantle cell lymphoma.